Approximate reading time: 12min

 Stay close to me!”

-often too fearful to even have a go!
+Too fearful to have a go

-stuck with the unconscious fear,
+Stuck with the unconscious fear

-We, adults, do sew.
+We, adults, slowly sew

-For me, it’s as simple as tweaking my words,
+For me, it’s as simple

-staying focused on what I want, with positive verbs.
+Staying focused on what I want

 “You are slouching, goodness you never sit up straight”.